InterUnit-UI is a WIMP alternative that improves ergonomics and reduces cognitive-load.

 or a Linux front-end DesktopEnvironment and WindowManager.

+Ergonomix will be only a CodeEditor to be used in conjunction with Xcode or VisualStudio (compile, link, debug).
 We could make it a standalone IDE, later, using Clang and LLDB.

 We are currently developing the code for Ergonomix.
+We plan to announce a demo-date soon.

 Khitchdee Design plans to license Ergonomix to individual developers or developer teams.